-AGB 606 Methods and Techniques of Rural Development - Three semester hours This cour
+AGB 606 Methods and Techniques of Rural

 Development - Three semester hours.
 This course will deal with approved methods of developing human and natural resources in rural areas, with emphasis on conducting feasibility studies to determine needs.

 AGB 608 Vocational Youth Organizations - Three semester hours.
 Methods and techniques of developing, implementing and conducting vocational youth organization activities will be examined in this course.
 Emphasis will be placed on how vocational youth organizations contribute to the total educational program.